Skip to main content

 Try mopane worms from reputable sources

-Mopane worms and wild greens are safe when properly prepared.
-Purchase from established markets or restaurants.
+Mopane worms and wild greens are safe once properly prepared.
+Buy them from established markets or restaurants rather than roadside sellers.

 LOW